Cohomogeneity-one $G_2$-Laplacian flow on 7-torus: Long time existence and Convergence

 From Equations (\ref{Tformula}), (\ref{EqnV}) and (\ref{evolution-log-f_i}) we can derive the evolution equation of $\mathcal{T}$ as the following:

 Observe that there is a big negative term $-\frac{2}{3}\mathcal{T}^2$ in the evolution of $\mathcal{T}$, which is good for our control on $\mathcal{T}$.
 However, this is followed by a complicated terms whose sign is not clear.
-Fortunately, we are able to show that at the maximum point of $\mathcal{T}$, the complicated term is not bigger than $\frac{1}{3}\mathcal{T}^2$.
+Fortunately, we are able to show that at the maximum point of $\mathcal{T}$, the complicated term is not bigger than $\frac{1}{3}\mathcal{T}^2$ (see the lemma below).

 Denote $\overline{\mathcal{T}}(t)=\max_{x\in S^1} \mathcal{T}(x, t)$.
 The next Lemma is a differential inequality about $\overline{\mathcal{T}}$, which in particular implies it is decreasing. \begin{lemma} \end{lemma} \begin{proof} By the defining formula \eqref{Tformula}, the first and second derivatives of $\mathcal{T}$ are: